Emergency Medical Technician - Basic (EMT-B)

 ECIEMS offers a daytime EMT course during the summer semester.

-To register for courses held at the East Central Illinois EMS office, Contact Us today!
+Questions about courses held at the East Central Illinois EMS office?
+Contact Us today!